 In the domain of Cybersecurity and Information Risk Management, the Bank adopts a comprehensive framework, conducts regular risk assessments to identify and evaluate potential cyber threats and implements mitigation strategies involving advanced security measures, encryption protocols and multi-factor authentication.
-The Bank also prioritizes continuous monitoring and active gathering of threat intelligence to proactively stay ahead of emerging risks.
+The Bank also prioritises continuous monitoring and active gathering of threat intelligence, to proactively stay ahead of emerging risks.

-The Bank has strategically fortified its Security Governance by establishing a structured organizational framework, appointing responsible staffs and fostering communication channels.
+The Bank has strategically fortified its security governance by establishing a structured organisational framework, appointing responsible staffs and fostering communication channels.

 The Bank actively engages in collaborative efforts with industry peers to strengthen its cybersecurity posture.
-The Bank also participates proactively in information-sharing initiatives, demonstrating a commitment to enhancing overall security through shared insights and industry cooperation.
+It also participates proactively in information-sharing initiatives, demonstrating a commitment to enhancing overall security through shared insights and industry cooperation.

-Cyber and Information Risk is managed through the Management Integrated Risk Committee.
-The Board Risk Management Committee has oversight over Cyber and Information Risk and receives quarterly reports to that effect.
+Cyber and information risk is managed through the Management Integrated Risk Committee.
+The Board Risk Management Committee has oversight over cyber and information risk and receives quarterly reports to that effect.

-Environmental, Social and Governance (ESG) Risk
+Environmental, Social and Governance (ESG) risk

-ESG Risk refers to the potential threats the Bank's impact on Environmental, Social and Governance ("ESG') factors pose to its reputation and financial performance.
+ESG risk refers to the potential threats the Bank's impact on Environmental, Social and Governance ("ESG") factors pose to its reputation and financial performance.
 These factors go beyond traditional financial metrics and delve into how the Bank interacts with and impacts on the environment, its employees and stakeholders.

-Climate risk is a component of ESG risk and refers to financially material risks arising from the effects of climate change that impact on the Bank or arising from exposure to activities that may be affected by environmental degradation and the loss of ecosystem services which create an impact on the Bank's activities.
+Climate risk is a component of ESG risk.
+It refers to financially material risks, arising from the effects of climate change that impact on the Bank or from exposure to activities that may be affected by environmental degradation and the loss of ecosystem services, which create an impact on the Bank's activities.

-Climate-related and environmental financial risks encompass the challenges organizations confront due to climate change, categorized into physical and transition risks by the Task Force on Climate-related Financial Disclosures (TCFD).
+Climate-related and environmental financial risks encompass the challenges organisations face due to climate change, categorised into physical and transition risks by the Task Force on Climate-related Financial Disclosures (TCFD).